This package is abandoned and no longer maintained. The author suggests using the https://github.com/digital-craftsman-de/cqs-routing package instead.

 Why

 It's very easy to build a CRUD and REST API with Symfony.
 There are components like parameter converter which are all geared towards getting data very quickly into a controller to handle the logic there.
-Unfortunately even though it's very fast to build endpoints with a REST mindset, it's very difficult to handle business logic in a matter that makes changes easy and secure.
+Unfortunately even though it's very fast to build endpoints with a REST mindset, it's very difficult to handle business logic in a matter that makes changes easy, independent and secure.
 In short, we have a low cost of introduction at the expense of the cost of change.

 Overarching goals

-The construct has to following goals:
+The bundle makes it easier to use CQS and has to following goals:

 1. Make it very fast and easy to understand what is happening (from a business logic perspective).